sjmercene/DNS-Spoofing-MITM-Detection-Wireshark-/README.md

 ## 📌 Overview
 In this lab, I investigated a suspected Man-in-the-Middle attack involving ARP poisoning and DNS spoofing.

+The packet capture (.pcap) file was sourced via a controlled lab environment on TryHackMe.
+After completing the lab, I decided to access the environment via VNC, exported the capture, and performed further independent analysis within my own Kali Linux VM using Wireshark.

+I chose to do this beyond the guided exercise and explore the traffic in more depth, with the goal and curiosity of understanding how a real-world analyst would approach and investigate the attack.

-Using Wireshark, I analysed captured network traffic to compare legitimate DNS behaviour against suspicious DNS responses coming from an unexpected internal host.
+Using Wireshark, I established a baseline of normal DNS behaviour and identified anomalies where DNS responses were being spoofed by an internal host rather than the legitimate external DNS server.

-Rather than only identifying the final attacker IP, I worked through the traffic step by step to understand how the attack occurred and how DNS spoofing can redirect a victim to a malicious system.
+Instead of finding out what IP address was used by the attacker, I focused on how the attack occurred in the first place and how the DNS spoofing resulted in a victim accessing a fake site hosted in a malicious system.

-This project demonstrates my ability to:
+**This project demonstrates my ability to:**

 - Analyse DNS traffic in Wireshark
 - Identify legitimate and suspicious DNS responses